andy-goryachev/ReqTraq/README.md

 ![screenshot](https://github.com/andy-goryachev/ReqTraq/raw/master/screenshots/app.png)

+## Work in Progress

+This project is not yet ready.
+Look but do not use in production.

 ## License

 This project and its source code is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) and you should feel free to make adaptations of this work.
 Please see the included LICENSE file for further details.